SalesManager/QuipoJS/README.md

 #QuipoJS
 QuipoJS is a minimalist, modular and object-oriented Javascript library with a goal of only ~8-12k .
 It allows you to write powerful, flexible and cross-browser code with an elegant, well documented and micro coherent API.
 You just have to concentrate on getting stuff done.

 QuipoJS simplifies the way you work and executes fast.
-It is great for mobile web development and comes with all mobile event handlers like tap, double tap, touch, swipe, etc.
+It is great for mobile web development and comes with all mobile event handlers like tap, double tap, touch, swipe, etc. QuipoJS currently works on iOS, Android, Blackberry 5+ and WebOS mobile devices.

 Released under the [MIT License](https://github.com/Cedriking/QuipoJS/blob/master/MIT_LICENSE).